karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 In this first version of Q&A app we will make heavy use of the [LangChain](https://www.langchain.com/) library to build the RAG pattern and to interact with AWS Kendra and AWS Bedrock.

-LangChain is a great library that eases the development of applications powered by large language models.

-LangChain works great when building an RAG pattern that involves AWS Kendra and AWS Bedrock.
-With LangChain, we can retrieve the relevant documents related to our query from Kendra with just a single line of code and build a RAG workflow using one of the already pre-built "chains" that LangChain offers.
+LangChain works great when building a RAG pattern that involves AWS Kendra and AWS Bedrock.
+With LangChain, we can retrieve the relevant documents related to our query from Kendra with just a single line of code and build an entire RAG workflow using one of the already pre-built "chains" that LangChain offers.

 Now, let’s take a look at the source code and then I’ll try to explain the most relevant parts.